ravi-prakash1907/Prioritize-Vaccine-Delivery/README.md

-# Prioritize Vaccine Delivery Using AI/ML
+# Prioritising Vaccine Delivery :syringe:

+### An AI/ML Project :robot:

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 ![All Contributors](https://img.shields.io/github/contributors/ravi-prakash1907/Prioritize-vaccine-delivery-using-AI-ML?style=for-the-badge)